FortuneRise/fortune-rise/README.md

 4. **History microservice**
    This microservice is used to store games and transactions.
    It implements the following methods:
-   -**GET /history/games/{userId}** which returns all the games of a specified user -**GET /history/games/{gameId}/bets** which returns a list of all bets that were made in a specifieed game -**POST /history/games/{userId}** which adds a game to a specified user
+   - **GET /history/games/{userId}** which returns all the games of a specified user
+   - **GET /history/games/{gameId}/bets** which returns a list of all bets that were made in a specifieed game
-      All of the above methods use the following JSON objects.
+   - **POST /history/games/{userId}** which adds a game to a specified user All of the above methods use the following JSON objects.
       ```dotenv
       {
         "gameId": GameId,